뭐 안드로이드 디벨로퍼 사이트 가면 있으니 나도 복습차 좀 적어 본다.

 Executes the task with the specified parameters.
 The task returns itself (this) so that the caller can keep a reference to it.

-This method is typically used with THREAD_POOL_EXECUTOR to allow multiple tasks to run in parallel on a pool of threads managed by AsyncTask, however you can also use your own Executor for custom behavior.
+THREAD_POOL_EXECUTOR to allow multiple tasks to run in parallel on a pool of threads managed by AsyncTask, however you can also use your own Executor for custom behavior.

 Warning: Allowing multiple tasks to run in parallel from a thread pool is generally not what one wants, because the order of their operation is not defined.
 For example, if these tasks are used to modify any state in common (such as writing a file due to a button click), there are no guarantees on the order of the modifications.
 Without careful work it is possible in rare cases for the newer version of the data to be over-written by an older one, leading to obscure data loss and stability issues.
-Such changes are best executed in serial; to guarantee such work is serialized regardless of platform version you can use this function with SERIAL_EXECUTOR.
+Such changes are best executed in serial; to guarantee such work is serialized regardless of platform version you can use this function with

 This method must be invoked on the UI thread.